Three faces of random walks in hyperbolic domain: BKT, Lifshitz tails, and KPZ

 In Section \ref{sect:04}, we clarified the meaning of $s_{\rm c}^{-1}$ from two complementary perspectives.
 First, within the WKB treatment of the effective radial problem on $\mathbb{H}^2$, the same scale $s_{\rm c}$ appears naturally as the saddle governing the semiclassical propagation.
 Second, in the dual geometric picture with an impermeable disc of radius $R$, the very same time scale selects \emph{stretched} paths, i.e. those rare diffusive trajectories whose travel time, $t$, linearly depends on the excluded disc of radius $R$, i.e. $a t = c R$.
 These paths prtovide the dominant contribution to long-range propagation in the effective large-deviation landscape.

-This unified viewpoint allows us to reinterpret BKT behavior as emerging from the statistics of these stretched hyperbolic paths, to map KPZ exponents to boundary-dependent fluctuations of the same subset of trajectories, and to recover one-dimensional Lifshitz tails via instanton solutions in the hyperbolic geometry.
-So, we tried to demonstrate that BKT--like physics is governed not by the full ensemble of diffusive trajectories, but by the specific subset of stretched paths, which simultaneously interpolates between RG flow, large deviations, and rare-event statistics.
+This unified viewpoint allows us: \begin{itemize} \item[-] conjecture that the BKT behavior emerges from the statistics of stretched paths in the hyperbolic bounded domain, \item[-] map KPZ exponents to boundary-dependent fluctuations of the same subset of trajectories, \item[-] recover one-dimensional Lifshitz tails via instanton solutions in the hyperbolic geometry. \end{itemize} We have shown that BKT--like physics is governed not by the full ensemble of diffusive trajectories, but by the specific subset of stretched paths, which simultaneously interpolate between RG flow, large deviations, and rare-event statistics.